rutopio/Chrome-Extension-Cat-Hand-Warmer-NewTab/README.md

 ## Install

 1. Download and unzip it.
-2. Chrome Extensions > Load unpacked > select the folder of `newtab`.
+2. Chrome Extensions > Load unpacked > select the folder of `cat-hand-warmer-newtab`.

 ## Feature